Individual Behavior Changes:

-- The percentage of students reporting that they ate/est vegetables increased from 37% before PE-Nut lessons to 54% after PE-Nut lessons.
+- The percentage of students reporting that they ate/eat vegetables increased from 37% before PE-Nut lessons to 54% after PE-Nut lessons.

-- The number of students doubled (from 25% to 50%) that asked parents to buy healthy foods most of time from before and after the nutrition lesson
+- The number of students doubled (from 25% to 50%) that asked parents to buy healthy foods most of time from before to after the nutrition lessons

 - 47% of students chose water and other healthy drinks most of the time before PE-Nut compared to 70% after the nutrition lessons

-- 73% of students reported they are more active now than they did at the beginning of the year
+- 73% of students reported they are more active now than they were at the beginning of the year

 Long-term Healthy Weight Outcomes

-- School attendance:Students who were found to be obese based on BMI and received PE-Nut were found to be absent from school one day less than than normal weight students who did not receive PE-Nut.
+- School Attendance:Students who were found to be overweight/obese based on BMI and received PE-Nut were found to be absent from school one day less than normal weight students who did not receive PE-Nut.